shawnhuyiwen/pulse/docs/Validation/AirwayObstruction.md

 ### Airway Obstruction

 The airway obstruction action was validated with a scenario that applies varying severities of 0.3, 0.6, and 1.0.
 Varying the severity of the obstruction simulates partial obstructions and a complete obstruction.
 The severity levels logarithmically increase the airway resistance.
-The resulting outputs from the engine are shown in Table 14 for common clinical parameters.
+The resulting outputs from the engine are shown for each severity in the tables below for common clinical parameters.

 @htmlonly
 <center>